What's new in CTE?

 ATO 224: HVAC Systems- 4 credits

-Students rotate through the following courses over a four-semester sequence in which the exact order varies each year.
+Students rotate through the following courses over a four-semester sequence.

 Periods that the class will meet: